ENVIRONMENTAL SUSTAINABILITY AND INTERNATIONAL COOPERATION SEMINARS

 • Guido Zolezzi, Full Professor

-• Marco Toffolon, Associate Professor
+• Marco Toffolon, Full Professor

 • Marco Bezzi, Teaching Fellow, Engineer